actoteam/sketch-drupal-theme-seven/README.md

 ###Getting Started
 To use files you will need [Sketch] (http://www.sketchapp.com/).
 Why do we use Sketch instead of Photoshop?
-It is very simple tool made for user interface design, it is 100% vector, created elements have reusable styles and in the end it is code-friendly.
+It is very simple tool made for designing user interface, it is 100% vector, created elements have reusable styles and in the end it is code-friendly.

 More about sketch [blog.mengto.com/sketch-vs-photoshop] (http://blog.mengto.com/sketch-vs-photoshop/).